Digillect/AspNetCoreOAuthProviders/README.md

 While the [aspnet-contrib providers](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers) is a great project I've decided (for reasons not to be mentioned here) to develop and maintain a separate one.

 This projects tries to mimic the original [aspnet/Security](https://github.com/aspnet/Security) repository in what concerns naming/styling conventions.

+## License

+This project is licensed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).